 Purpose and Reason :

-These emergency amendments modify the Continuing Professional Education (CPE) requirements by: streamlining the requirements to make compliance easier for CPA licensees; incorporating the updated national CPE standards which allow for virtual learning; and providing a mechanism for CPAs due to renew their license by June 30, 2020, to renew even if they have not completed the required CPE given the current Covid-19 State of Emergency.
-The specific changes resulting from these emergency regulatory amendments are as follows:
+The proposed amendments modify the Continuing Professional Education (CPE) requirements for Certified Professional Accountants (CPAs) by: streamlining the requirements to make compliance easier for CPA licensees; incorporating the updated national CPE standards which allow for virtual learning; and providing a mechanism for CPAs to request extensions of time to complete CPEs during the current or future state of emergencies declared by the Governor.

 1. Reduce confusion by coinciding the license renewal date with the CPE deadline.
 The impact of this change would extend time to CPAs renewing June 30, 2020 to complete their CPEs by that date (rather than the earlier December 2019 date) and resolve some pending extension requests.
 For CPAs renewing June 30, 2021, this change would also mean that they have an additional six months to complete their CPEs by that date (rather than the earlier December 2020 date).
 In response to an increase in phone inquiries about CPE requirements, the Board also clarified that CPA’s in their first renewal cycle have a reduced number of CPE hours required for renewal.
-See § 1.8.1(A), (B)(1) and (B)(9)(b).
+See § 1.8.1(A), (B)(1) and (B)(8)(b).

 2. Calculating CPE Credits by time units only and allowing “nanolearning.”
 Prompted by a request by the R.I.
 Society of CPAs, the Board voted to allow “nanolearning,” meaning 10-minute CPE segments.
 As “nanolearning” is becoming more popular, this gives CPAs an addition way to accrue CPEs to build their competence virtually, while social distancing.
 Credits can be accrued in three units: 50 minutes equaling 1 credit; 25 minutes equaling 0.5 credit; and 10 minutes equaling 0.2 credit (no partial credit or grouping of smaller segments).
 As a result of these changes, the Board chose to simplify CPE credit calculations by deleting unnecessary, confusing and out-of-date CPE hour to day equivalents.
-See § 1.8.1(B)(1) & (B)(6)(b)(2).
+See § 1.8.1(B)(1) & (B)(5)(b)(2).

 3. Clarify and remove limitations on “remotely-delivered CPE.”
 This change deletes confusing requirements for obtaining credits for CPE earned other than through an in-person program.
 It removes the cap on how much credit could be obtained remotely and clarifies and modernizes the standards applicable to remotely-delivered programs to assure that there are proper attendance verification mechanisms in place and to reduce the paperwork and administrative burden of obtaining such credits.
-See § 1.8.1(B)(7).
+See § 1.8.1(B)(6).
 In addition, a coordinating update to § 1.2(A)(2) was made in order to Incorporate by Reference the latest NASBA/AICPA standards that include that nationwide standard changes relating to expanded virtual delivery of CPE content.

 4. Clarify procedure for requesting special relief for CPE compliance and create a State of Emergency Automatic Relief.
 The State of Emergency Automatic Relief addresses the COVID-19 situation and any similarly extended future states of emergency declared by the Governor.
 It allows a CPA by a simple notice to the Board to receive automatic relief to roll over uncompleted hours to the next renewal cycle if a state of emergency has lasted 30 days or more of the last 12 months of their renewal deadline.
 These changes also provide clarity by consolidating sections referring to CPE exemptions granted by the Board, making minor edits to be consistent with long standing current practices of the Board.
 See § 1.8.1(C).
 To avoid confusion, the existing provision for CPE exceptions in § 1.8.1(B)(5) was deleted.